13 things that can kill or seriously harm you in B.C.

 Back in 2021, when the heat dome brought record-breaking temperatures to the province, many people lost their lives.

-Whether you’re out in nature or not, as temperatures continue to rise due to climate change, you should be extra prepared for heat.
+Whether you’re out in nature or not, as temperatures continue to rise due to climate change, you should be extra prepared for the heat.

-Cold weather can also kill you, especially if you’re out adventuring in parts of BC during winter.
+Cold weather can also kill you, especially if you’re out adventuring in parts of B.C. during winter.

 Urban threats